 GCE Health and Social Care Single Award – At AS and A2 pupils follow the CCEA Health and Social Care specification.
 It consists of 3 Units, comprising two portfolio assessments and one external exam at both AS and A2.
 The pupils also complete a work placement during Year 13, in a health and social care setting.
 Further details found in the Option Booklet.

-After school Cookery Club; Chef of the week, Competition; Bake Off Competition.
+After school Home Economics Cookery Club, Chef of the week, Cookery Demonstrations, Competitions.

 The following topics are taught across KS3